jonathan-odonnell/milestone-project-3/README.md

     - Add a dropdwon to the product details pages to give users the option to sort the reviews by ratings or date written.

-6. 5 More Reviews and Show All Reviews Buttons
+6. Five More Reviews and Show All Reviews Buttons

-    - Add buttons to the product details pages to display 5 more reviews or show all reviews.
+    - Add buttons to the product details pages to display five more reviews or show all reviews.

 ## Technologies Used